simonehagey/orbdot/docs/source/example_rv_trends.rst

           K_c > 31.77 m/s
           M_c > 2.87 M_jup

-The following table shows that these lower limits are in excellent agreement with the results from :cite:author:`Bonomo2017`:
+The following table demonstrates that these values are in excellent agreement with the results from :cite:author:`Bonomo2017`:

 .. list-table::
    :header-rows: 1